-As a result of the works taking place strictly within made ground within the A9 carriageway boundary, it has been determined that the proposed project does not carry the potential to cause direct or indirect impact to geology or soils.
+Alluvial Fan deposits (gravel, sand, silt and clay), which is a superficial deposit.
+As a result of the works taking place strictly within made ground within the A9 carriageway boundary (the bridge deck), it has been determined that the proposed project does not carry the potential to cause direct or indirect impact to geology or soils.
 As such, impact has been assessed as being 'no change' and has been scoped out of requiring further assessment.